-The Company conducted a risk assessment of its compensation policies and practices during fiscal year 2022 and concluded that such policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company.
+The Company conducted a risk assessment of its compensation policies and practices during fiscal year 2023 and concluded that such policies and practices do not create risks that are reasonably likely to have a material adverse effect on the Company.
 The framework for the assessment was developed using materials from the Compensation Committee's independent consultant, Semler Brossy Consulting Group LLC ("Semler Brossy").
 The Company evaluated its compensation plans and practices against the established framework and noted the following:

 - Base salaries at Medtronic are generally competitive in the median range of the executive compensation peer companies, not subject to any performance risk and act as a meaningful component of total compensation for most Medtronic employees. - Incentive plans for senior management and executive officers are appropriately weighted between short-term and long-term performance and between cash and equity compensation.
-In addition, the Company's practice of establishing long-term incentive performance targets at the beginning of each of its overlapping three-year performance periods increases the incentives for sustained value creation. - Short-term and long-term incentive plans (referred to as MIP and LTPP) cap payouts to mitigate excessive risk in any one specific performance period. - Short-term incentive performance goals are recalibrated annually, based upon Medtronic's annual operating plan approved by the Board, and are different from the long-term performance measures. - Executives and directors are subject to stock ownership and retention guidelines that require directors to maintain ownership of Medtronic stock equal to five times their annual retainer, Medtronic's CEO to maintain ownership of Medtronic stock equal to six times his annual salary, and other NEOs to maintain Medtronic stock equal to three times their annual salary.
-Until the ownership guideline is met, the CEO and directors must retain 75% of after-tax Medtronic shares received through settlement of equity compensation awards, and other NEOs must retain 50% of such shares. - Medtronic has implemented policies designed to recoup payments or gains from incentive and equity compensation improperly paid or granted to executives.
+In addition, the Company's practice of establishing long-term incentive performance targets at the beginning of each of its overlapping three-year performance periods increases the incentives for sustained value creation. - Short-term and long-term incentive plans cap payouts to mitigate excessive risk in any one specific performance period. - Short-term incentive performance goals are recalibrated annually, based upon Medtronic's annual operating plan approved by the Board, and are different from the long-term performance measures. - Executives and directors are subject to stock ownership and retention guidelines that require directors to maintain ownership of Medtronic stock equal to five times their annual retainer, Medtronic's CEO to maintain ownership of Medtronic stock equal to six times his annual salary, and other NEOs to maintain Medtronic stock equal to three times their annual salary.
+Until the ownership guideline is met, the CEO and directors must retain 75% of after-tax Medtronic shares received through settlement of equity compensation awards, and other NEOs must retain 50% of such shares. - Improper payments or gains from incentives and equity compensation are subject to clawback.